Bodmin: Parish church of St Petroc

-The existing church building is dated 1469–72 and was until the building of Truro Cathedral the largest church in Cornwall.
-The tower which remains from the original Norman church and stands on the north side of the church (the upper part is 15th century) was, until the loss of its spire in 1699, 150 ft high.
+Much of the existing church building dates from a reconstruction in 1469–72.
+The tower is older, being the main surviving part of the earlier Norman church; it stands on the north side of the church (the upper part is 15th-century).
+The tower formerly had a 150 ft high spire, but this was removed in 1699.
+St Petroc's was the largest church in Cornwall until Truro Cathedral was built in the late 19th century.
 The building underwent two Victorian restorations and another in 1930.
-It is now listed Grade I. There are a number of interesting monuments, most notably that of Prior Vivian which was formerly in the Priory Church (Thomas Vivian's effigy lying on a chest: black Catacleuse stone and grey marble).
-The font of a type common in Cornwall is of the 12th century: large and finely carved.
+It is now listed Grade I. There are a number of interesting monuments, most notably the black Delabole slate memorial to Richard Durant, his wives and twenty children, carved in low relief, and that of Prior Vivian which was formerly in the Priory Church (Thomas Vivian's effigy lying on a chest, all in black Catacleuse stone).
+There is also a twelfth-century ivory casket which is thought to have once contained relics of St Petroc.
+The font of a type common in Cornwall is of the 12th century: large and finely carved in elvan.